UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

         === ":material-linux: General"

-            > Last updated February 2023
+            As of February 2023, almost all Linux distributions include a X11 server, Xorg.

-            Almost all Linux distributions include a X11 server, Xorg.
             This may change in the future as Wayland matures.

         === ":material-arch: Arch Linux"